bitwarden/help/_articles/two-step-login/setup-two-step-login-duo.md

 ### Register a Device

-In a new tab, navigate to the [Web Vault](https://vault.bitwarde.com){:target="\_blank}.
+In a new tab, navigate to the [Web Vault](https://vault.bitwarden.com){:target="\_blank"}.
 If Duo is your highest-priority Two-step Login method, you will be prompted by a Duo setup screen.
 Organization members will be prompted by this screen on their next login.

 {% image two-step/duo/enroll1.png Duo Setup Screen %}

-Follow the on-screen prompts to finish configuring Two-step Login via Duo (for example, *type of device to register* and *send SMS or send push notification*).
+Follow the on-screen prompts to finish configuring Two-step Login using Duo (for example, *type of device to register* and *send SMS or send push notification*).
 If you haven't already downloaded the [Duo Mobile App](#get-the-duo-mobile-app), you will be prompted to do so.

 ### Get the Duo Mobile App